 Configure a Fake Motor

-Navigate to the Config tab of your machine’s page in the Viam app.
-Click on the Components subtab and click Create component.
+Navigate to the CONFIGURE tab of your machine’s page in the Viam app.
+Click the + icon next to your machine part in the left-hand menu and select Component.
 Select the motor type, then select the fake model.
-Enter a name for your motor and click Create.
+Enter a name or use the suggested name for your motor and click Create.

 A fake motor config.